swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 As the fast advances, elimination slows down, because  the stock of vitamins and mineral salt decreases appreciably in the reserves of  the body.

 According to individuals, this stock of vitamins and  other essential elements, can last from 7 to approximately 20 days.
-At the end  of this period, elimination slows down according to following symptoms: </em></p>
+At the end  of this period, elimination slows down according to following symptoms: </em>
     <ol>
       <li><em>the weight is stabilized  in a level which lasts approximately 3 days, whereas one lost at the beginning  of 500 g  &nbsp;with 1 kilo per day. </em></li>
     </ol>
-    <p><em>The loss of weight means a strong elimination of  absorbed toxins and of retention water, which are urinated.</em> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>
+    <em>The loss of weight means a strong elimination of  absorbed toxins and of retention water, which are urinated.</em> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>

 p 141</em> <br>
       <em>When elimination slows  down, one urinates not much. &nbsp;This  stabilization of the weight is the principal symptom which orders the passage  to the half-fast.
 - thirst disappears and one has  difficulty in drink water.
 Because otherwise, the elimination of toxins would  have caused a need to drink to dilute and reject the poisons by the urine.

-- the language takes care less and less and the taste of the mouth  becomes less bad.</em></p>
+- the language takes care less and less and the taste of the mouth  becomes less bad.</em>
     <ol>
       <li><em>other symptoms,  according to each individual, can also reveal a deceleration of elimination. </em></li>
     </ol>
-    <p><em>It is then, when one observes all these symptoms of  deceleration that elimination should be started again, by providing to the body  the vitamins and mineral salts in the form of raws natural foods, i.e.:
+    <em>It is then, when one observes all these symptoms of  deceleration that elimination should be started again, by providing to the body  the vitamins and mineral salts in the form of raws natural foods, i.e.:

 - 500   grams of raw fruits, spread out over all after midday.
 According to the size of the person, this quantity can vary.